-Previous studies that assess intra-subject variability in gait kinematics suggest multiple steps should be analysed to with the aim of capturing the variability of a participant's gait patterns (Cavanagh et al., 1998; Dingwell et al., 2001; Owings & Grabiner, 2003; Hausdorff et al., 2007; Jordan et al., 2007; Brujin et al., 2013; Riva et al. 2014).
+Previous studies that assess intra-subject variability in gait kinematics suggest multiple steps should be analysed to with the aim of capturing the variability of a participant's gait patterns (Cavanagh et al., 1998; Dingwell et al., 2001; Owings & Grabiner, 2003; Hausdorff, 2007; Jordan, Challis & Newell, 2007; Bruijn et al., 2013; Riva, Bisi & Stagni, 2014).
 For example, Owings & Grabiner (2003) established 400 steps per subject as a necessary minimum to reliably characterise the motor patterns determining stride length and stride width of an individual participant.
 While kinematic and spatiotemporal gait parameters have been extensively studied, there has been relatively little research on intra-subject sample size effects in analyses of plantar pressure.
-The 'one-step', 'twostep', and 'three-step' protocols (van der Leeden et al. 2004) and, the 'five-step mid-gait' approach (McPoil et al., 1999), are comparable as protocols (Oladeji et al. 2008) but are designed to limit small intra-subject sample sizes, to characteristically n < 10 steps per subject (e.g. Taylor et al., 2004).
-Such protocols are necessary for patients with a low capacity for plantar loading (e.g., patients with diabetic neuropathy or plantar ulcers), but they are still employed in research testing protocols for healthy adults (Taylor et al., 2004; Bus and de Lange 2005; Phethean et al., 2014; McKay et al., 2017; Sole et al., 2017), and children (Hennig et al. 1994; Bosch et al. 2010; Phethean and Nester 2012).
+The 'one-step', 'two-step', and 'threestep' protocols (Van der Leeden et al., 2004) and the 'five-step mid-gait' approach (McPoil et al., 1999) are comparable as protocols (Oladeji et al., 2008) but are designed to limit small intra-subject sample sizes to characteristically n < 10 steps per subject (e.g., Taylor, Menz & Keenan, 2004).
+Such protocols are necessary for patients with a low capacity for plantar loading (e.g., patients with diabetic neuropathy or plantar ulcers), but they are still employed in research testing protocols for healthy adults (Taylor, Menz & Keenan, 2004; Bus & de Lange, 2005; Phethean et al., 2014; McKay et al., 2017; Sole et al., 2017), and children (Hennig & Rosenbaum, 1991; Bosch, Gerss & Rosenbaum, 2010; Phethean & Nester, 2012).
 Arts & Bus (2011) conducted a clinical study on patients with diabetic neuropathy assessing variability in numerous plantar pressure variables using an in-shoe Pedar system, orthopedic shoes and non-consecutive steps.
-Collecting a total sample of 20 nonconsecutive steps per foot, the authors concluded that 12 mid-gait steps per foot for reliably capturing in-shoe peak pressure patterns (Arts & Bus, 2011).
-Kernozek et al., (1996) suggested that 8 steps per foot were required for reliable in-shoe plantar pressures in healthy participants during steady-state treadmill walking.
+Collecting a total sample of 20 non-consecutive steps per foot, the authors concluded that 12 mid-gait steps per foot were sufficient for reliably capturing in-shoe peak pressure patterns (Arts & Bus, 2011).
+Kernozek, LaMott & Dancisak (1996) suggested that 8 steps per foot were required for reliable in-shoe plantar pressures in healthy participants during steady-state treadmill walking.
 Kiejers et al., (2009) collected 17 steps per subject (using young, healthy individuals and the three-step protocol) and suggested that, on average, 3.8 steps per subject were required to meet acceptable levels of reliability in their study context.
-Where larger sample sizes (n = 200 steps) have been considered, only one pressure metric (maximum peak pressure) was evaluated for sensitivity to the number of steps used to quantify the central tendency of individual participants (Melvin et al. 2014).
-Concerns about sample size have been highlighted by McClymont and Crompton (2021) in the study of fossil footprints (a parallel field to pressure analysis; e.g. Crompton et al. 2011; Bates et al. 2013b), in particular in cases where locomotor behaviour and function are interpreted from a very small sample size of sequential fossil footprints (e.g. Hatala et al. 2016), as usually is the case in this field.
+Where larger sample sizes (n = 200 steps) have been considered, only one pressure metric (maximum peak pressure) was evaluated for sensitivity to the number of steps used to quantify the central tendency of individual participants (Melvin et al., 2014).
+Concerns about sample size have been highlighted by McClymont & Crompton (2021) in the study of fossil footprints (a parallel field to pressure analysis; e.g., Crompton et al., 2012; Bates et al., 2013b), in particular in cases where locomotor behaviour and function are interpreted from a very small sample size of sequential fossil footprints (e.g., Hatala et al., 2016), as usually is the case in this field.
 Therefore, it is currently unknown how the observed variance in different plantar pressure metrics reported from small sample sizes of steps (n < 50), compares to that reported from large sample sizes (n > 500) using different pressure metrics in barefoot treadmill walking.